-When you want espresso-like-shot without an espresso machine, your method is stovetop espresso brewing.
+When you want an espresso-like-shot without an espresso machine, your method is stovetop espresso brewing.
 For this, you should have a Moka pot (stovetop espresso maker).

 It is a triple chambered brewing process where water boils at the bottom to form steam.
-This steam creates pressure pushing the water upwards through grounds.
+This steam creates pressure pushing the water upwards through the grounds.
 If you are looking for Moka pots, these are my favorite: